 I did ask some questions, though, and I hope we can all learn from this.

 It turns out that any item that can go into the mouth must be disposed of if it has been previously sold.
 I asked for clarification, and the clerk said, “Meijer does the same thing.”
 From what I gathered, it’s either a law or a fairly standard policy practice among supermarkets.
 Yikes!

-Now I understand that I can’t treat food purchases as I do clothing (which, with 2 kiddos now, I often buy without trying on and return what I don’t like).
+Now I understand that I can’t treat food purchases as I do clothing (which, with kiddos, I often buy without trying on and return what I don’t like).
 I must be certain I want/need an item and that it is my pricepoint before I purchase.
-Shame on me for all that food I wasted today!
+Shame on me for all that food I wasted!

 Let’s make this official.
 My new commitment:

 I will accept responsibility for my food purchases and never return anything unless it is defective or unsafe for my family.

 For more inspiration to reduce food waste and balance your nutrition, your budget, and the earth:

 - How I Slashed $400 off my Real Food Grocery Budget in One Month

 - Packing a Lunch: Healthy Food To Go

 - Eat Well, Spend Less: When to Splurge, Settle, and Skip